Katamaze/WHMCS-Action-Hook-Factory/README.md

 {/if}
 ```

 Here's a preview of the following code.
+Keep in mind that the hook automatically removes expired promotions from the array.

 ![image](https://katamaze.com/modules/addons/Mercury/uploads/files/Blog/92b1487d05bc7249c65af0f94cde4732/whmcs-promotions-coupon-in-email-templates.png)